-In addition, the requirements of Part 9, "Accounts and Audit", of the new Hong Kong Companies Ordinance (Cap.
-622) come into operation from the company's first financial year commencing after 3 March 2014 (i.e. the company's financial year which began on 1 April 2014) in accordance with section 358 of that Ordinance.
+In addition, the disclosure requirements of Part 9, "Accounts and Audit", of the new Hong Kong Companies Ordinance (Cap.
+622) will be applicable for the first time to the company's financial year ending 31 March 2016 in accordance with the Listing Rules.
 The group is in the process of making an assessment of the expected impact of the changes in the Companies Ordinance on the consolidated financial statements in the period of initial application of Part 9.
 So far it has concluded that the impact is unlikely to be significant and will primarily only affect the presentation and disclosure of information in the consolidated financial statements.